GenderDysphoria/GenderDysphoria.fyi/public/en/impostor-syndrome.md

 ### Toxic Masculinity

 Male-assigned kids grow up positively drenched in messaging of what it is to "be a man".
-There are so few examples of positive masculinity in popular media, and AMAB Masculine Enbies are also so commonly erased in trans representation that being a genderqueer male can feel very lonely.
-AMAB Enbies are often either grouped in with gay cis men or treated like trans women.
+There are so few examples of positive masculinity in popular media, and <abbr data-title="Assigned Male At Birth">AMAB</abbr> Masculine Enbies are also so commonly erased in trans representation that being a genderqueer male can feel very lonely. <abbr data-title="Assigned Male At Birth">AMAB</abbr> Enbies are often either grouped in with gay cis men or treated like trans women.

 You can just be genderqueer!
 Your identity is valid!